On This Page

 What is the REx-PN™?

 The Regulatory Exam – Practical Nurse (REx-PN™) is an entry-to-practice exam for those applying to become a Registered Practical Nurse (RPN) in Ontario or Licensed Practical Nurse (LPN) in British Columbia.
-When implemented on January 4, 2022, it will test for the knowledge, skills and judgment nurses need at the beginning of their careers.
+When implemented on January 4, 2022, it will test for the knowledge, skills and judgment nurses need at the beginning of their careers to practice safely.

 Why do we have a registration exam?